antokara/antokara.me/README.md

 Unfortunately, I couldn't find a single place to declare Modules Aliases, which can be properly shared between all components/tools used in this project.
 There are some packages available on the internet such as `eslint-import-resolver-webpack`, `jest-webpack-alias`, `babel-plugin-module-resolver`, `babel-plugin-webpack-alias`, etc. but none of them proved to work properly across all components/tools.

-Thus, I decided unfortunately, to repeat Module Alias declarations for each component/tool separately and in some cases, modified accordingly, to match the correct environment in use...
+Thus, I decided to repeat Module Alias declarations for each component/tool separately and in some cases, modified accordingly, to match the correct environment in use...

 This means that whenever an Alias needs to be Added/Removed or Modified, these are the places that need to be adjusted: